yipmunallen/third-milestone-project/README.md

 This is a full-stack site, built using HTML, CSS, JavaScript, Python, Flask framework and MongoDB.
 It allows users to browse and comment on stocks, as well as build their own watchlists.

+Disclaimer: This website is for educational purposes only.
+Only a selection of stocks have been added in order to demonstrate functionality.
+Stocks comments are not financial advise.
 <!-- The live project can be viewed [here](https://yipmunallen.github.io/third-milestone-project/). -->

 ## Table of Contents